cityssm/node-has-package/README.md

 [![DeepSource](https://app.deepsource.com/gh/cityssm/node-has-package.svg/?label=active+issues&show_trend=true&token=DR3479iXPgrcY5n3e5515lA-)](https://app.deepsource.com/gh/cityssm/node-has-package/)
 [![codecov](https://codecov.io/gh/cityssm/node-has-package/graph/badge.svg?token=YG1D26SPQF)](https://codecov.io/gh/cityssm/node-has-package)

 **Tests if a package is available to be imported.
-Useful for checking optional dependencies.**
+Useful for checking if optional dependencies are installed.**

 Unlike other packages that test whether a package is available by importing it, this package **checks the file system** for the corresponding `package.json` file.